 The Company is exposed to risk from fluctuations of interest rates, mainly arising from bank loans.
 The Company is exposed to interest rate fluctuations seen on the market, which affect its financial position and cash flows.
 The cost of debt may increase as a result of these changes thus creating losses, or it can decrease on the occurrence of unexpected events.
-It should be noted that the fluctuation in interest rates in recent years has been caused primarily by the increase in spreads due to the lack of liquidity in the Greek banking market and the estimated risk of Greek companies, and to a lesser extent by the change to the base interest rates (e.g. Euribor).
-It is noted that in 2021 interest rates in Greece showed a downward trend reflecting the improvement in the economic climate.
+It should be noted that the fluctuation in interest rates in recent years has been caused primarily by the increase in spreads due to the lack of liquidity in the Greek banking market and the estimated risk of Greek companies, and to a lesser extent by the change to the base interest rates (e.g. Euribor), which changed in 2022 with the significant change in interest rates.
+It should be noted that the base lending rate of the European Central Bank (ECB) increased by 200 basis points in 2022, from 0.75% to 2.75%.